Th0rGarden/abracadabra-for-obsidian/README.md

 2. Open the command palette (Ctrl/Cmd + P) and run the command BRAT: Add a beta plugin for testing.

-3. Paste Th0rGarden/Abracadabra into the prompt and click "Add Plugin".
+3. Paste Thacadabra into the prompt and click "Add Plugin".

 4. Enable "Abracadabra" in the **Community plugins** tab in your settings.